The future of the desktop phone: Situational Player!

 Employees’ demand for mobility is driving usage away from Desktop phones

 Nevertheless, employees’ demand for mobility is driving usage away from Desktop phones.
 That doesn’t just mean having the ability to take calls outside the office, but also the ability to step away from their desk and move around the office.
 This is further complicated by employees’ desire to only carry one device.
-Forrester backs this observation with some surprising statistics, stating “53% of information users use their own personal devices for work; install unsupported software; or use unsupported Internet based services like Dropbox, Skype, Twitter, or Facebook to help them do their jobs.”
+Forrester backs this observation with some surprising statistics, stating “53% of information users use their own personal devices for work; install unsupported software; or use unsupported Internet-based services like Dropbox, Skype, Twitter, or Facebook to help them do their jobs.”
 Forrester has also stated, “Over 70% of mobile professionals will conduct their work on personal smart devices by 2018.”

 While it doesn’t matter from which device some cloud services are executed, telephone calls can be a different matter.
-When employees forward calls to their personal devices, or when they give out their personal number to customers, a mountain of issues arise for the employer.
+When employees forward the calls to their personal devices, or when they give out their personal number to customers, a mountain of issues arise for the employer.
 First, all the features of the company communication system can be lost when the call is transferred outside the corporate communication system.
 Features such as conferencing, call recording, and even a simple supervised transfer are lost.
 Second, security and compliance may also be compromised as important data about calls and clients may also be trapped on a personal device.
-Third, if an employee gives out a personal number, the company can lose the ability to track an important touch point with the customer.
+Third, if an employee gives out a personal number, the company can lose the ability to track an important touchpoint with the customer.
 This is particularly impactful when the employee is a salesperson.
 If that salesperson leaves the company and goes to work for a competitor, that customer may move right along with the salesperson.

-The vision for future is that every company will have a customized app that employees download to their personal smartphone or tablet when they start working for the company.
+The vision for the future is that every company will have a customized app that employees download to their personal smartphone or tablet when they start working for the company.
 This now becomes their primary tool for communication, as it is a real extension of the company communication and collaboration system.
-Voice, video, and chat are all natively supported by the device and such IP-PBX functions as call recording, logging, conferencing and call forwarding can all be delivered with a single touch on the application interface.
+Voice, video, and chat are all natively supported by the device, and such IP-PBX functions as call recording, logging, conferencing, and call forwarding can all be delivered with a single touch on the application interface.
 The application will communicate primarily on the data side of the phone, which will have no cost to the employee as long as they are logged into the company WiFi network.
 For those companies with higher security needs, or who need to comply with privacy regulations, a VoIP app running on a smart device can be enabled with encryption such as TLS and SRTP so that both voice and data remain secure when employees are using the app.
 If all employees are running the app, then other functions such as broadcast text messages can be used for companywide announcements such as weather emergencies.

-Another benefit is that when the employee leaves the company, the application and all the data with it are removed from the phone.
+Another benefit is that when the employee leaves the company, the application, and all the data with it are removed from the phone.
 The extension or DID number associated with that employee can then be easily redirected to a person who is taking over their responsibilities.
 While simply wiping the app and reassigning numbers may offer enough security for some companies, others may require a more extensive security solution when a BYOD employee leaves the company.
 In these cases, the application may be issued as part of a more extensive Mobile Device Management solution.

 Just like FAX and POTS Lines, the desktop phone will never completely go away.
-However, it will become less used and less important the daily operations of most businesses.
-It will be that Situational Player that is only important until that one time when you really it, and it’s not there.
+However, it will become less used and less important to the daily operations of most businesses.
+It will be that Situational Player that is only important until that one time when you really need it, and it’s not there.